Notes on Theory of Distributed Systems: Lower bounds

 We can also show that we need $n > 3f$ processes.
 For $n = 3$ and $f = 1$ the intuition is that Byzantine $B$ can play non-faulty $A$ and $C$ off against each other, telling $A$ that $C$ is Byzantine and $C$ that $A$ is Byzantine.
 Since $A$ is telling $C$ the same thing about $B$ that $B$ is saying about $A$, $C$ can't tell the difference and doesn't know who to believe.
 Unfortunately, this tragic soap opera is not a real proof, since we haven't actually shown that $B$ can say exactly the right thing to keep $A$ and $C$ from guessing that $B$ is evil.

-The real proof:\footnote{The presentation here is based on \cite[\S5.2.3]{AttiyaW2004}.
+Here is a real proof, which works by explicitly showing how to construct a bad execution for any given algorithm.\footnote{The presentation here is based on \cite[\S5.2.3]{AttiyaW2004}.
 The original impossibility result is due to Pease, Shostak, and Lamport~\cite{PeaseSL1980}.
 This particular proof is due to Fischer, Lynch, and Merritt~\cite{FischerLM1986}.} Consider an artificial execution where (non-Byzantine) $A$, $B$, and $C$ are duplicated and then placed in a ring $A_{0} B_{0} C_{0} A_{1} B_{1} C_{1}$, where the digits indicate inputs.
-We'll still keep the same code for $n=3$ on $A_{0}$, $B_{0}$, etc., but when $A_{0}$ tries to send a message to what it thinks of as just $C$ we'll send it to $C_{1}$ while messages from $B_{0}$ will instead go to $C_{0}$.
-For any adjacent pair of processes (e.g. $A_{0}$ and $B_{0}$), the behavior of the rest of the ring could be simulated by a single Byzantine process (e.g. $C$), so each process in the 6-process ring behaves just as it does in some 3-process execution with 1 Byzantine process.
-It follows that all of the processes terminate and decide in the unholy 6-process Frankenexecution\footnote{Not a real word.} the same value that they would in the corresponding 3-process Byzantine execution.
+We'll still keep the same code for $n=3$ on each process, but when $A_{0}$ tries to send a message to what it thinks of as just $C$ we'll send it to $C_{1}$ while messages from $B_{0}$ will instead go to $C_{0}$.
+For any adjacent pair of processes (e.g. $A_{0}$ and $B_{0}$), the behavior of the rest of the ring could be simulated by a single Byzantine process ($\evil{C}$), so each process in the 6-process ring behaves just as it does in some 3-process execution with 1 Byzantine process.
+It follows that all of the processes terminate and decide in this unholy 6-process Frankenexecution\footnote{Not a real word.} the same value that they would in the corresponding 3-process Byzantine execution.
 So what do they decide?

 Given two processes with the same input, say, $A_{0}$ and $B_{0}$, the giant execution is indistinguishable from an $A_{0} B_{0} \evil{C}$ execution where $\evil{C}$ is Byzantine (see Figure~\ref{fig-Byzantine-agreement-six-processes}.
 Validity says $A_{0}$ and $B_{0}$ must both decide 0.
 Since this works for any pair of processes with the same input, we have each process deciding its input.
 But now consider the execution of $C_{0} A_{1} \evil{B}$, where $\evil{B}$ is Byzantine.
-In the big execution, we just proved that $C_{0}$ decides 0 and $A_{1}$ decides 1, but since the $C_{0} A_{1} B$ execution is indistinguishable from the big execution to $C_{0}$ and $A_{1}$, they do the same thing here and violate agreement.
+In the big execution, we just proved that $C_{0}$ decides 0 and $A_{1}$ decides 1, but since the $C_{0} A_{1} \evil{B}$ execution is indistinguishable from the big execution to $C_{0}$ and $A_{1}$, they do the same thing here and violate agreement.

 This shows that with $n=3$ and $f=1$, we can't win.
 We can generalize this to $n = 3f$.
 Suppose that there were an algorithm that solved Byzantine agreement with $n=3f$ processes.
 Group the processes into groups of size $f$, and let each of the $n=3$ processes simulate one group, with everybody in the group getting the same input, which can only make things easier.
 Then we get a protocol for $n=3$ and $f=1$, an impossibility.